kelvinlegacy/mission23_wiki/The-Ringing-Of-The-Bell.md

 The Creator is going to “ring the bell” very soon.
 The exact time is not going to be announced.
 Scientists have often said that a very strong earthquake will ring Earth like a bell.
 These earthquakes are intended to _shine a light_ on a horrible, unnecessary tragedy that culminated with a [massacre of a church's congregation](https://github.com/Mission23/MCBCMassacre/wiki/Massacre-at-Mount-Calvary-Baptist-Church) during the height of their worship hour.

-Regardless of how much work to get the story and reported, the federal government and federal law enforcement putting pressure on the Commonwealth of Kentucky's law enforcement to IGNORE the actions of the CIA.
-The CIA continues to kill in the very place they expect to be the safest and closest to God.
+Regardless of how much work folks have done to get the story out and reported for your safety, the federal government and federal law enforcement agencies are still putting pressure on the Commonwealth of Kentucky's attorney and law enforcement to turn a blind eye and IGNORE the actions of the CIA.
+The CIA continues to kill in the very place that people go to and expect to be the safest and closest to God, who is none other than, the Creator (my pissed off boss).

 Obviously drunk on power, the CIA, the federal government and federal law enforcement need to sober up quickly, so the Creator, has decided to ring the bell.
 It's a warning that they have forgotten who's universe, Earth, and country this landmass really is.

-In addition to showing how displeased He is, the Creator is also honoring lives that have cut short in response to a set of "cures" (tasks in   #mission23) that should have let all of these lives go on for far more years than 99% of the population believe is even possible.
-The way He designed and wants them to go.
+In addition to showing how displeased He is, the Creator is also honoring lives that have cut short in response to a set of "cures" (some of objectives in #mission23) that should have let all of these lives go on for far more years than 99% of the human population believe is even possible.
+The way He designed and wants them to be lived.

 It also signals the start of #mission23, and says "Thanks" to everyone who has tolerated the federal government's pressure when they knew the right thing to do and they simply wanted to do it.